bterwijn/memory_graph/README.md

 - data: the data that is handled, defaults to `locals()` when not specified
 - graph: if True the data is visualized as a graph
 - log: if True the data is printed
-- block: if True the function blocks until the <Enter> key is pressed
+- block: if True the function blocks until the &lt;Enter&gt; key is pressed

 To print to a log file instead of standard output use:
 ```python